Meadville Items

 Image E10a has six more souvenir spoons from Meadville, Pa.

 Image E10a has six Meadville, Pa. sterling silver souvenir spoons.
 Starting on the left side, the first spoon says “Meadville, Pa.” (with an engraving of what looks like Hulings Hall).
 This 1892 spoon has GEO.
 T. WILSON engraved on the back of the handle (a well-known Meadville jeweler).
 The second spoon says “HULINGS HALL MEADVILLE, PA.” (with an engraving of Hulings Hall).
 The third spoon has a very fancy handle (front and Back).
 The bowl says: HULINGS HALL ALLEGHENY COLLEGE MEADVILLE PA., with an engraving of the hall.
 The fourth spoon has the Allegheny College Seal (at the end of the handle, being held up in the outstretched arms of a woman).
 The fifth spoon says (on the handle) “MEADVILLE, PA.” and has the Allegheny College Seal and a cut-out and engraving of Bentley Hall – with the words Bentley Hall Allegheny College under the cut-out/engraving).
-The sixt spoon says “HIGH SCHOOL, MEADVILLE, PA.” (with an engraving of the high school).
+The sixth spoon says “HIGH SCHOOL, MEADVILLE, PA.” (with an engraving of the high school).

 Image E10b has six more souvenir spoons from Meadville, Pa.